nordcloud/azure-tag-manager/README.md

 * `check` - (EXPERIMENTAL) does some basic sanity checks on the resource group given as `--rg` flag

+* `retagrg` - Takes tags form a given resource group (`--rg`) and applies them to all of the resources in the resource group.
+If any existing tags are already there, the new ones with be appended.
+Adding `--cleantags` will clean ALL the tags on resources before adding new ones.

 ## Changelog

+0.4.7

+* added retagrg
+* added delTag action

 0.4